900 Calories a Day - 100calsnacks

 Eating only 900 calories a day requires mental preparation as much as meal planning.
 Here are ways to manage hunger, suppress your appetite, and stay on track:

 • Drink Water First: Sometimes, thirst disguises itself as hunger.
 A glass of water can help curb unnecessary snacking.
+If you're exploring fasting protocols, learn what you can drink while fasting and read our complete guide to intermittent fasting for a more flexible approach to calorie management.

 • Mindful Eating: Savor every bite.
 Look for healthy low-calorie snacks that also provide adequate nutrition.
 Eating slowly helps you feel full sooner.
+Master the art of choosing nutritious options with our food label guide and discover healthy snacks for weight loss that keep you satisfied.

 • Volume Eating: Opt for high-volume, low-calorie foods like leafy greens and vegetable soups to feel fuller on fewer calories.
+Learn more about smart food choices with our guides on high-volume low-calorie foods, low-calorie vegetables, and best zero-calorie snacks for weight loss to maximize satiety.

 • Distract Yourself: Cravings often pass in 15-20 minutes.
 Keep busy with a hobby or light exercise to take your mind off food.
+Managing hunger is crucial for success—discover proven strategies in our articles on how to suppress appetite and how to stop being hungry naturally without feeling deprived.

 Sample 900-Calorie Meal Plan